 10. Use a vacuum cleaner to clean a computer keyboard

 If you're sitting at a computer now, look down at the keyboard.
 It's probably dusty between the keys.
 There might be traces of yesterday's lunch lurking there too.
 And without wanting to gross you out, there'll be germs, lots of them.
-So, cleaning your keyboard is a regular must-do.
-You can of course unplug it, take it outside, turn it upside down and give it a gentle shake.
-But you could also just take your crevice tool, turn the vacuum cleaner to a low setting and vacuum up the dust and crumbs.
-Find out how to finish the job in our home office cleaning hacks.
+So, cleaning your keyboard is a regular must-do if you want to set up a home office for comfort and productivity.

 11. Use a vacuum cleaner to clean window dressings

 We've already talked about removing pollen from curtains with the soft brush tool, but have you thought about how much dust they gather outside of allergy season?
 So, making vacuuming them part of your regular cleaning regime is a wise move.
 But don't stop there, you can use the same attachment to clean blinds and shutters, too.